defold/doc/docs/en/manuals/project-settings.md

 Max number of labels, `64` by default. [(See information about component max count optimizations)](#component_max_count_optimizations).

 #### Subpixels
-Check to allow lables to appear unaligned with respect to pixels, checked by default.
+Check to allow labels to appear unaligned with respect to pixels, checked by default.

 ---